shonancanuck/shonancanuck/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm

 # shonancanuck

-Hey there!
 Welcome to my GitHub profile.
 I'm shonancanuck, a former electrician turned software developer.
 I'm passionate about building innovative applications and solving problems with code.
 Here's a little about me and what I do:

 ## Background ⚡